m4w0lf/tetra-kit/README.md

 Build
 =====

-    Note: don't forget to run `make clean` and rebuild the decoder and recorder when the repositery is updated
+    Note: don't forget to run `build.sh` script to rebuild the decoder and recorder when the repositery is updated

 Prerequisites:
 * gnuradio >= v3.7.14 and gnuradio-companion with rtl-sdr (works also with GnuRadio 3.7.11)